extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ztp/ztp_reference.rst

         script, and firmware directories.

    - ``option routers <gateway IP>;``
-        Gateway IP address for the network
+        Gateway IP address for the network.

    - ``host <hostname>`` # (For each switch):